What is a spiritual Master?

 Testimony of Svezda

-For more than forty years, Svezda fully dedicated her life to the Master Omraam Mikhaël Aïvanhov in her svezdaTF02_Aofficial function as his secretary.
+For more than forty years, Svezda fully dedicated her life to the Master Omraam Mikhaël Aïvanhov in her official function as his secretary.
 Prepared from birth for her meeting with him, she had been given all necessary criteria with which to measure his greatness and recognize his teaching.
 She was a privileged witness of the work he accomplished daily.

 In her book, The Life and Teaching in France of the Master Omraam Mikhaël Aïvanhov, written in 1970, Svezda offers this testimony: